Trapping Incidents

 -

-Dec 06 2021 A hunting dog was killed by a snare near Big Piney.
+A hunting dog was killed by a snare near Big Piney.
 Anyone with a legal snare placed almost anywhere on public land, including directly on public trails, can kill your dog without accountability by anyone.
-Be Snare Aware! -
+Be Snare Aware!… Continue reading -

-Oct 20 2021 Dog caught in snare near West Table Boat Ramp, WY
+Oct 20 2021 Dog caught in illegal snare at West Table Boat Ramp – Teton County, WY

 Have you experienced a negative trapping incident involving you, your pet, your family, or another living thing?